zayronxio/Freyry.Weather/README.md

 ---

-## 💡 Why Lluvia de Ideas?
+## 💡 Why Freyry?

-Designed for **efficiency and clarity**, Lluvia de Ideas provides a complete weather overview in a minimal space.
+Designed for **efficiency and clarity**, Freyry provides a complete weather overview in a minimal space.
 It’s intuitive for both casual users and weather enthusiasts.

 ---

 ## ⚙️ Configuration

-Right-click the plasmoid and select **"Configure Lluvia de Ideas..."** to customize:
+Right-click the plasmoid and select **"Configure Freyry..."** to customize:

 - Switch between **automatic** or **manual** location.
 - Enter your preferred **city name** or **coordinates**.